Ha-med-xyz/StudySync/README.md

 # StudySync
-The StudySync is a web application designed to help students manage their study time.
+StudySync is a web application designed to help students manage their study time.